 You cannot subsist on a diet of salads if you want to get stronger.
 If you find yourself struggling to grow, unable to perform, or feeling constantly hungry, you are probably not eating enough or your choices are not nutrient dense.
 Ensure that you have a diet that is solid in good-quality protein – eggs, meat, fish – and carbohydrates.
 Also, you shouldn’t neglect fats – healthy fats, even saturated fats, are good for you.
 They will make you feel more satiated and you will allow you to lift better.

-Another primordial tip to get stronger is rest.
+Another primordial tip to getting stronger is rest.
 In order to build strength and avoid injuries or over-training, you must allow your body to recover.
 Neglecting this tip will halt your progress.
 It is essential to incorporate active recovery techniques and rest days into your program.
 In addition, you should get enough and good-quality sleep, 7-9 hours each night can allow your musculoskeletal system to regenerate so you can continue to increase your loads.

 You might see people warming up with the barbell for the first set, but you need to understand the purpose of warm-ups.
 You have to remember that your body will take some time to get into peak performance.
 So this means working with your body to give it what it needs.
 Warm-ups can involve stretching, lifting the barbell a few times, or even something that just heats your body up.
 Going for a run completely covered in thermals can get a sweat on, but will also work wonders to get the blood moving to the appropriate areas.